Halste4d/fastcord/README.md

 Remember: after creating the bot folder, access it from the terminal and run the npm init -y and npm i commands to install the dependencies.

-Special thanks to TedBrincadeira.
+Special thanks to (TedBrincadeira)[https://github.com/TedBrincadeira].
 For offering ideas and support.